 PSY 3490 Disability and Ableism (3 credits)

 This course will examine disability and disability experiences from a combination of social psychological and disability studies disciplinary perspectives.
 The primary objective being to provide students an opportunity to think critically about disability from a variety of different perspectives and to develop self-reflexivity when it comes to their own feelings about disability and disabled people.
 This course encourages the consideration of disability as a social, historical, political, cultural, and environmental phenomenon and emphasizes the subjectivity of disabled people as a historically marginalized minority group.
 At the same time, this course is primarily grounded by social psychological theory and methodology will consider disability-related phenomena that fall under the auspices of social psychological theory and practice including: prejudice, stereotyping, stigma, attitudes, attributions, self and social identity, social representations, and collective action; will critically pull from the extant body of literature on the social psychology of disability.
-Prerequisite(s): PSY 1100 or consent of instructor.

 Common Course Outline